2019 Practice Periods

 2018 Practice Periods: Spring – March 29-May 29, Fall – September 25-December 11

 A 3-month practice period at Great Tree is a time to renew one’s commitment to personal and sangha meditation practice.

 To join the practice period you must contact Rev. Munnich and set up a time for dokusan (teacher-student interview) during which you will discuss the activities you will commit to attending during the period.
-These could include attending a study group, participating in scheduled meditations at Great Tree or another sitting group weekly, attending one or more sesshins during the period, or other options as determined during your conversation with Rev. Munnich.
+These may include attending a study group, participating in scheduled meditations at Great Tree or another sitting group weekly, attending one or more sesshins during the period, or other options as determined during your conversation with Rev. Munnich.
 For more information or to contact Rev. Munnich for dokusan by sending an email Great Tree or call 828-645-2085.

-Practice periods begin and end with a Practice Period Tea usually on the evenings of the begin and end dates except when noted.
+Practice periods begin and end with a Practice Period Tea usually at 7:00 pm on the evenings of the begin and end dates except when noted.

 …a practice period is the skin, flesh, bones and marrow, as well as the mind, consciousness, and body of the buddha ancestors.
 Practice period is the top of the head, the eye of the fist, the nostrils, and the buddha-nature circle drawn in the air, as well as the whisk, the wooden staff, the bamboo stick, and the sitting mat of buddha ancestors.
 Practice period is neither creating something new nor reusing something old.